Data Smackdown

 The winning teams of the Data Smackdown, one from the Category A and one from the Category B, will receive the following prizes:

-• For all participating schools
+• For all participating schools and tutors

-A participation award
+A participation award.

 • For the school of the winning team